wormhole-foundation/wormhole/whitepapers/0015_notary.md

 ## Security Considerations

 ### Trust Model
 The Notary inherits the security properties of the Transfer Verifier system it depends on.
 If the Transfer Verifier is compromised or produces incorrect results, the Notary will make decisions based on that flawed information.
+The current approach of delaying rather than immediately blackholing rejected messages provides additional safety against false positives.

 ### Denial of Service
-An attacker who can cause the Transfer Verifier to mark legitimate messages as "Anomalous" could cause widespread delays in message processing for Wrapped Token Transfers.
+An attacker who can cause the Transfer Verifier to mark legitimate messages as "Anomalous" or "Rejected" could cause widespread delays in message processing for Wrapped Token Transfers.
 However, messages are automatically released after the delay period, limiting the impact.
 Guardians can also intervene manually to release delayed messages, or disable the Notary entirely which would prevent the delay from occurring even if the Transfer Verifier continues to yield incorrect verification states.

 ### State Consistency